Isomer- and state-dependent ion-molecule reactions between Coulomb-crystallised Ca$^+$ ions and 1,2-dichloroethene: Results

 The reaction is initiated by the formation of Ca$^+$--DCE complexes in both isomers yielding intermediates I1$^{\text{c}}$ and I1$^{\text{t}}$ for \textit{cis}- and \textit{trans}-DCE, respectively.
 Subsequently, the \textit{cis}-DCE complex follows a barrierless path through intermediates I2 to I3, ultimately dissociating into CaCl$^+$ and C$_2$H$_2$Cl (P1).
 In contrast, the reaction dynamics of the \textit{trans} isomer reveals an intriguing feature: despite the significant \emph{cis/trans-}isomerisation energy (2.4 eV) determined for neutral DCE~\cite{jeffers72a}, the presence of Ca$^+$ seems to substantially lower this barrier, enabling the \textit{trans}-DCE complex to undergo isomerisation \textit{via} TS1$^{\text{t}}$ to access the same intermediate I2 as the \textit{cis} pathway.
 Following this Ca$^+$-mediated isomerisation, both pathways converge and proceed through an identical route to the products (black traces).

-The formation of C$_2$HCaCl$^+$ and HCl (P2) proceeds through several conformational changes and bond rearrangements.
+The formation of C$_2$H$_2$CaCl$^+$ and Cl (P2) represents the energetically favoured chlorine elimination channel.
 Starting from intermediate I3, the reaction complex undergoes planarisation reaching intermediate I4.
-Subsequently, a torsional motion about the Cl-C bond leads to the formation of intermediate I5.
-The final step involves hydrogen migration, in which a hydrogen atom transfers to a chlorine atom \textit{via} transition state TS5, forming the complex I6 before dissociating into products.
+From I4, direct dissociation of a chlorine atom yields P2.
+P2 is a strongly bound electrostatic complex between CaCl$^+$ and C$_2$H$_2$ with a calculated binding energy of $\sim$0.9 eV at the UCCSD(T)/cc-pVQZ level, which lies approximately 0.26 eV below the reactant asymptote.
+This renders this channel exothermic and readily accessible for reactions with ground-state Ca$^+$, and the product stable under the current experimental conditions.

-Notably, the hydrogen migration process requires overcoming a significant energy barrier of 1.24 eV, and the final products are approximately 0.6 eV higher in energy than the reactants.
-These energetics suggest that the HCl elimination channel is not accessible for the reactions of ground-state Ca$^+$ with DCE, given that the average collision energy is only 0.04 eV, which is far too low to overcome the endothermicity.
-This observation is compatible with previous iPEPICO~\cite{bodi11a} and ion--molecule reaction studies involving DCE~\cite{chen23a,mikhailov06a,rebrion88b}, which reported a low branching ratio for the HCl elimination channel, with HCl elimination products consistently observed in much lower abundance than Cl elimination products.
+An alternative reaction pathway involves hydrogen migration leading to HCl elimination (P2$'$).
+This pathway proceeds through a torsional motion about the Cl-C bond from I4 to form intermediate I5, followed by hydrogen transfer to a chlorine atom \textit{via} transition state TS5, forming the complex I6 before dissociating into C$_2$HCaCl$^+$ and HCl (P2$'$).
+Notably, the hydrogen migration process requires overcoming a significant energy barrier of 1.24 eV, and the final products P2$'$ are approximately 0.6 eV higher in energy than the reactants.
+These energetics suggest that the HCl elimination channel is not accessible for the reactions of ground-state Ca$^+$ with DCE, given that the average collision energy is only 0.04 eV, which is insufficient to overcome the endothermicity.